top of page

 What is Chinese herbal medicine?

-Twigs, tubers, bark, roots, rhizomes, leaves, fruit, flowers and fungi may be used either in their whole form, in granulated/powdered form, or as pills or capsules.
+Twigs, tubers, bark, roots, rhizomes, leaves, fruit, flowers and fungi may all be used in a herbal medicine formula, either in their whole form, in granulated / powdered form, or as pills or capsules.
 Occasionally minerals such as oyster shell may also be used.
-Some herbs - such as peppermint, ginger, shallot, honeysuckle, chrysanthemum and rhubarb - may be familiar to patients, while others are often less well known.
+Some herbs - such as peppermint, ginger, honeysuckle, chrysanthemum and cinnamon - may be familiar to patients, while others are often less well known.

 herbiesssss_edited.jpg